Environmental Sciences Undergraduate Major (BS, HBS)

 - Environmental Water Resources

-An Environmental Sciences undergraduate degree provides a rigorous education that can lead to helping to understand and resolve some of today's most challenging scientific and policy issues—including global climate change, pollution, biodiversity conservation, sustainability, and balancing resource use and preservation.
-To help reach these objectives, the Bachelor of Science in Environmental Sciences offers an interdisciplinary approach to environmental problem solving.
-As an Environmental Sciences major, a student completes course work in four general areas:
+An Environmental Sciences undergraduate degree provides a rigorous education that will help students understand and resolve some of today's most challenging scientific and policy issues, including global climate change, pollution, biodiversity conservation, sustainability, and balancing resource use and preservation.
+The Bachelor of Science in Environmental Sciences offers an interdisciplinary and quantitative approach to environmental problem solving, integrating coursework across the biological, physical, and social sciences.
+Students complete coursework in four general areas:

 - OSU's general education courses (Core Education)